Compare public liability quotes

 Public liability insurance, and other types of business insurance, can be essential if you’re a self-employed plasterer or if you run a small business.
 We take a look at what you might need.

 Your plastering tools are essential for your work.
-Business contents insurance could cover them against loss or damage.
-And if you use your van to transport your tools, then it's worth making sure your commercial van insurance has an add on that covers your tools against accidental damage or theft.
+Business tools insurance can cover them against loss or damage.
+And if you use your van to transport your tools, then it's worth making sure your commercial van insurance has an add on that covers your tools against accidental damage or theft

 There are a range of options designed to protect your income or business if something happened to you that are worth considering if you're a self-employed plasterer:

-The good news is that getting a plasterers’ insurance quote couldn't be easier.
+The good news is that getting a plasterers insurance quote couldn't be easier.
 All you need to do is tell us a bit about yourself and your business.
-Then we'll sift through the available policies to find suitable deals for you.
+Then we'll sift through the available policies to find the best deals for you.

 Employers’ liability insurance